Canal Place One

 Entrances and Exits

-1. The side and rear doors are designed for emergency use but do now have fob readers for the convenience of residents.
-The primary entrance and exit is the main, front door entrance.
-For security reasons, unknown persons should not be allowed to follow residents in, and doors should never be propped open and left unattended.
+1. The side and rear doors were designed for emergency use but now include fob readers for the convenience of residents.
+The building's primary entrance and exit is the front lobby door closest to the directory/keypad.
+There is also an automated door nearby for those with accessibility issues.
+For security reasons, unknown persons should not be allowed to follow residents in, and doors should NEVER be propped open and left unattended.

 Activity and Noise Level

-1. No activity is allowed that will disturb the peace, quiet, and enjoyment of residents or is an annoyance or nuisance to the Residents.
+1. No activity is allowed that will disturb the peace, quiet, and enjoyment of residents or is an annoyance or nuisance to residents.

 2. Residents are expected to reduce noise levels between the hours of 10:00 PM and 7:00 AM so that neighbors are not disturbed.